jdonald/chromium-rpi-update/README.md

-Chromium on Debian armhf appears to have been broken starting with version 68.
+Chromium on Debian Stretch armhf appears to have been broken starting with version 68.
 Yet it works fine on Ubuntu 18.04 Bionic armhf.

 So let's take the Ubuntu binary and tweak its dependencies to install smoothly on Raspbian.
 Clone this repo on a PC or Pi then run like so: